miguelvi/Week-3-Homework/README.md

 Reset value: 0x0000 XXXX (where X means undefined)

 4. Can you read the register directly and see the button change in a debugger?
 Yes, I can see it.
-However, I am not sure if I am looking at the right thing.
-I may update this answer in a couple of days since
+the GPIOA for the push button changes in the debug mode.
+IDR register changes from  0xc5cf to 0xc5e when pressing the button.